California Young Lawyers Association (CYLA) Board of directors

-- advise the Board of Trustees of the interests of California young lawyer
+- advise the Board of Trustees of the interests of California young lawyers;

-A California young lawyer is defined as a member in good standing of the State Bar of California who is in his or her first five years of practice in California and who is age 36 or under.
+A California young lawyer is defined as a member in good standing of The State Bar of California who is in his or her first five years of practice in California or who is age 36 or under.

-Funded by mandatory State Bar dues, the CYLA board is composed of 20 young lawyer members appointed by the Board of Trustees.
+Funded by mandatory State Bar dues, the CYLA board is composed of 20 young lawyer members.
 Six of the appointed seats are designated for representatives of each of the six State Bar districts, one member per district.
 The remaining 14 seats are filled by appointments at large.
 Current members consist of State Bar of California active members, drawn from diverse constituencies, including but not limited to geographic location, racial and ethnic diversity, practice setting, practice type, district representation, gender and sexual orientation.

 CYLA board members:

 Time commitment: Serving as a member of the CYLA board is a time-consuming obligation.
-Meetings require research and reading, and outreach efforts can occupy as many as 10 hours per month.
-The average full committee meeting may take six to seven hours on a Friday or Saturday.
-Subcommittee meetings occur on a more ad hoc basis, but can entail one or more conference calls per month.
+Meetings require research and reading, and outreach efforts can average 10 hours per month.
+The typical full committee meeting lasts six hours on a Saturday, exclusive of travel time.
+Subcommittee meetings occur on an ad hoc basis, but often entail one or more conference calls per month.
 A member can expect to devote no less than one to two weeks of typical work days per year.

-- Meetings per year: 6 (three in-person meetings--northern California, southern California and Annual Meeting--and three conference calls)
+- Meetings per year: 6 (three to four in-person meetings--northern California, southern California and an Annual Meeting--and three conference calls)

 - 2014-15 Chair: Emily L. Aldrich, Los Angeles